WikipediaBrown/SFSymbolsKit/README.md

 ## Generation

+The scripts used to generate the extensions and enum are written in `Python 2.7.18`.
+Which means you'll need Python.

+### Get Python
+Assuming you're running macOS, you should first install [Homebrew](https://brew.sh) and then use Homebrew to install Python by running the command `brew install python`.

 ### Get List of Names
 Get list of names of `SFSymbols` by opening the SFSymbols App (you can get it from Apple.com) and paste it into the SFSymbols.txt file.
 Check out this [StackOverflow](https://stackoverflow.com/a/63310093/5863650) post.

 ### Run Python Scripts
-Run the command `python UIImageExtension.py && python StringExtension.py && python Enum.py` and the python scripts will regenerate the extension and enum.
+Run the command `python UIImageExtension.py && python UIImageExtensionTests.py && python StringExtension.py && python StringExtensionTests.py && python Enum.py` and the python scripts will regenerate the extension and enum.

 ## Test